-Recommendation - PASSED: Unanimous STATUS 10.
-Conduct portable noise monitoring in areas that express concerns about aircraft Analyzed in Part 150: In addition to 23 noise that do not have a permanent noise monitoring site close by.
-Initially these noise monitoring sites, two sites, one locations should include Mission Beach parallel to Noise Dot #1, Fleetridge, South in Point Loma and one in Mission Fleetridge, Point Loma Heights, Dana Middle School or the Wooded Area on the Beach will be monitored during the bayside of the Point.
-Part 150 Study and documented in Chapter 7.
+Recommendation - PASSED: Unanimous 10.
+Conduct portable noise monitoring in areas that express concerns about aircraft Analyzed noise that do not have a permanent noise monitoring site close by.
+Initially these noise mon locations should include Mission Beach parallel to Noise Dot #1, Fleetridge, South in Point Lo Fleetridge, Point Loma Heights, Dana Middle School or the Wooded Area on the Beach will bayside of the Point.
+Part 150 S Chapter 7.